South African Citizenship by Birth

 • Original or notarized copy of parents' marriage certificate.

-• A notarized letter of consent from the child's mother giving her consent for the child's birth to be registered in South Africa.
+• A notarized letter of consent from the child’s non-South African parent giving her/his consent for the child’s birth to be registered in South Africa.

 • Adoption order (This is applicable to those who are adopted by South African citizens)